Clicking links below will open a full window or an

 honest disclosure of what you feel and need.

-legitimate and important as your partner's, so
+important as your partner's, so

 no apologies, explanations, or justifications